-It’s hard to look at the peaks that tower above Squamish and imagine that some of them were once underwater; some were conceived at 25km below the Earth’s surface or, even more fantastic, parts of lush islands dragged to the BC coast by tectonic activity.
+It’s hard to look at the peaks that tower above Squamish and imagine that some of them were once underwater.
+The mountains we hike, bike, ski, and fly over has been in the making for almost a quarter of a billion years and were conceived at 25km below the Earth’s surface or, even more fantastic, parts of lush islands dragged to the BC coast by tectonic activity.

 The compression that built the original Coast Mountains ended about 45 million years ago.
 For the next 40 million years they sat quiet and eroded back to being a low chain of gentle hills before the next mountain building phase began that created the landscape we know today.